Dzoukr/SAFEr.Template/README.md

 ## Disclaimer

 I really love [SAFE Stack Template](https://safe-stack.github.io/) template - it's a great thing for devs to start work on F# full-stack apps.
 However for me, the minimal template is too minimal and the default template is too different from my preferences, so I always struggle with the need to delete/restructure many things.
 This template makes it right for me and my projects from the very beginning.
 Feel free to use it.
+And one more thing...
+This template can change every time I decide to take a different approach to F# full-stack, so stay sharp. :)

 ## Key differences from SAFE Stack template